Charlotte Moore (TV executive): BBC Director of Content

 In January 2016, it was announced that the controller posts for the BBC channels were to be abolished and that Moore would assume the overall post for all of them, including responsibility for the iPlayer, later in the year.
 She became the BBC's first Director of Content.

 In May 2020 she was shortlisted to become the next Director-General of the BBC after Tony Hall's departure.

 BBC Chief Content Officer and appointment to BBC Board

 On 3 September 2020, it was announced that Moore had been made BBC Chief Content Officer as of that date, joining the BBC Board in the process and becoming the senior creative lead for the corporation's content and audiences apart from the news, nations and regions.

 Left Bank Pictures Chief Executive Officer and Sony Pictures Television International Production Executive VP, Creative Director

-On 27 February 2025, it was announced that Moore would leave the BBC to join Sony Pictures Television as both Executive Vice President, Creative Director of its International Production division as well as Chief Executive Officer of Left Bank Pictures, succeeding co-founder Andy Harries who transitioned to the position of Chairman, in effect starting September 2025.
+On 27 February 2025, it was announced that Moore would leave the BBC to join Sony Pictures Television as both Executive Vice President, Creative Director of its International Production division as well as chief executive officer of Left Bank Pictures, succeeding co-founder Andy Harries who transitioned to the position of chairman, in effect starting September 2025.

 Personal life

 Moore is married to cinematographer Johann Perry, with whom she has two children.
+She was appointed an Officer of the Order of the British Empire (OBE) in the 2026 New Year Honours for services to public service broadcasting.